 But those who are first-time users of opioids or have only occasionally may be more vulnerable to becoming addicted to Suboxone, especially if they obtain it on the black market and misuse it without a prescription.

-How Suboxone Is Broken Down in the Body
+How it Breaks Down in the Body

 Suboxone has a specially-designed long elimination half-life when compared to other opioids.
 It is formulated this way because long-lasting opioids serve as better replacements for those who are dependent on short-acting opioids as the effects last longer.